What Is A Fixed Exchange Rate?

 The Origin of a Fixed Exchange Rate

-In 1944 World War II had just ended, and the Allied nations had a mutual problem.
-Many of them had printed a large amount of money to finance the war effort and were looking for mutual stability to stabilize their countries’ economies.
+In 1944, World War II had just ended, and the Allied nations had a mutual problem.
+Many of them had printed a large amount of money to finance the war effort and were looking for mutual stability for their countries’ economies.

 Additional printing of money during the war resulted in hyperinflation because there was more money than demand.
 In some countries, the value of their currency dipped so low that people needed a wheelbarrow full of money just to buy a loaf of bread.
 After the war, countries were eager to get back to the gold standard and to prevent future challenges.